-- Regular partner coordination and sharing of global updates on technical guidance, including progress on medicines and vaccine development, concerned with clinical case management - Capacity-building for clinicians, hospital administrators on updated and best practices in managing Covid19 patients and severe acute respiratory diseases in facilities with high dependency and intensive care units and those without intensive care units. - Technical support through case management webinar series and data management of clinical cases - Logistic support in re-equipping designated health facilities for Covid19 to the necessary functionality to proper case management. - Participation in the oxygen survey
+- Facilitation of regular partner coordination and sharing of global updates on technical guidance, including progress on medicines and vaccine development, concerned with clinical case management - Capacity-building for clinicians, hospital administrators on updated and best practices in managing Covid19 patients and severe acute respiratory diseases in facilities with high dependency and intensive care units and those without intensive care units. - Continue technical support for case management through series of webinars and for data management of the clinical cases - Logistic support in re-equipping designated health facilities for Covid19 to the necessary functionality to proper case management. - Technical support to participate in oxygen survey